jshint/jshint.github.io/pages/docs.md

 ### Inline configuration

 In addition to using configuration files you can configure JSHint from within your files using special comments.
-These comments start either with `jshint` or `global` and are followed by a comma-separated list of values.
+These comments start with a label such as `jshint` or `globals` (complete list below) and are followed by a comma-separated list of values.
 For example, the following snippet will enable warnings about undefined and unused variables and tell JSHint about a global variable named `MY_GLOBAL`.

     /* jshint undef: true, unused: true */
-    /* global MY_GLOBAL */
+    /* globals MY_GLOBAL */

 You can use both multi- and single-line comments to configure JSHint.
 These comments are function scoped meaning that if you put them inside a function they